For us, a new year means decluttering to create more space and focus, but also having a critical assessment of the things we surround ourselves with.

-Inspired by the trend of minimalism, we are becoming more aware of the things we buy and the things we already own.
+Inspired by the trend of minimalism, we are becoming more aware of the things we buy and already own.
 We have a tendency to buy unlimited amounts of things we don’t necessarily need, which often end up in the back of our closets, on the bottom of our drawers and basically everywhere in our home.

 So it is no wonder decluttering is all the rage.
 Research shows us that a tidy home is actually good for us.
 In this blog, we will tell you why.